Temporal Graph Classes: A View Through Temporal Separators: Restrictions of the Underlying Graph

-\end{definition} For details, refer to \citet{de2012sparsity}. \begin{proof}[Proof of \cref{thm:fpt-td-k}] The tree-depth of a graph $G$ can be (roughly) approximated by~$ \log_2(h) \leq \td(G) \leq h$ \cite{de2012sparsity}, where~$h$ denotes the height of a depth-first search tree of~$G$.
-Hence, all path in $G$ are of length at most $2^{\td(G)}$.
-The application of \cref{thm:fpt-k-length} completes the proof. \end{proof} One of the tools from the repertoire for designing fixed-parameter algorithms for (static) graph problems are tree decompositions~\cite{cygan2015parameterized,diestel2000graphentheory}.
+\end{definition} \begin{corollary} \nonstrproblem{} is solvable in~$\ON(2^{\td(\ug{\TG}) \cdot k} \cdot |\TE|)$ time, and thus is fixed-parameter tractable when parameterized by $k + \td(\ug{\TG})$, where $k$ is the solution size. \end{corollary} \begin{proof}[Proof of \cref{thm:fpt-td-k}] The tree-depth of a graph $G$ is bounded by~$ \log_2(h) \leq \td(G)$ \cite[Lemma~17.2]{de2012sparsity}, where~$h$ denotes the height of a depth-first search tree of~$G$.
+It follows that $h\leq 2^{\td(G)}$ and hence, all paths in $G$ are of length at most $2^{\td(G)}$.
+Then, application of \cref{thm:fpt-k-length} completes the proof. \end{proof} One of the tools from the repertoire for designing fixed-parameter algorithms for (static) graph problems are tree decompositions~\cite{downey2013fundamentals,flum2006parameterized,Nie06,cygan2015parameterized}.
 A tree decomposition is a mapping of a graph into a related tree-like structure.
-For many graph problems this tree-like structure can be used to formulate a bottom-up dynamic program that starts at the leaves and ends at the root of the tree decomposition~\cite{cygan2015parameterized}.
-Indeed, if we parameterize by~$\twu(\TG)$, where~$\twu(\TG)$ is defined as the treewidth of the underlying graph~$\ug{G}(\TG)$, then we obtain an \XP-algorithm by dynamic programming.
+For many graph problems this tree-like structure can be used to formulate a bottom-up dynamic program that starts at the leaves and ends at the root of the tree decomposition.
+Indeed, if we parameterize by the treewidth of the underlying graph~$\tw(\ug{\TG})$, then we obtain an \XP-algorithm by dynamic programming.
+Furhtermore, if we add the maximum label $\tau$ to the parameter, then we obtain fixed-parameter tractability when parameterized by $\tw(\ug{\TG})+\tau$. \begin{theorem} For a given tree decomposition of the underlying graph, one can solve \nonstrproblem{} in $\ON((\tau+2)^{\tw(\ug{\TG})+2} \cdot \tw(\ug{\TG}) \cdot |V| \cdot |\TE|)$ time, where~$\tau$ is the maximum time label. \end{theorem}